-Please contact Balaji Atyam by phone or text at (512) 297-3746 or email with details to firstname.lastname@example.org to schedule your pooja.
-He will work with the priest to establish a good “muhurtha” (time) for your event.
+Please email “firstname.lastname@example.org” to schedule a puja.
+To work with the priest to establish a good “muhurtha” (time) for your event.

 Why Priest Services?

 The rishis, saints and sages identified several problems common to most humans.
 These are EDUCATION, HEALTH, FAMILY RELATIONS, AND JOB/MONEY.
 We all know that through our own effort we can change our destiny.
 Still, sometimes we find two people with similar family, education, resources, etc., have different success.
 Why?
 The rishis, saints and sages determined that past good and bad karmas also determine our success in life.

 To rid the people of bad karmas and troubles, and to awaken the good karmas, the rishis, saints and sages came up with formulas derived from the Vedas to bring success in life.
 The purpose was not only to bring benefits like good job, good spouse, good health, etc., but to free up a person’s time to think of God.
 The “yagnas” (sacrifices) were devised so that people might have more time to find God.

 Types of Poojas Performed by Temple Priests at the Temple or in Devotee’s Homes

 Archana.
 This is a simple ceremony where the priest makes offering to God on behalf of the devotee.
 The 108 names of God are chanted, fruit is offered on behalf of the devotee.
 Typically, archana is performed to Sai Baba in the Sai Baba Temple, and to Lord Venkateswara in the Lord Venkateswara Temple.
 Devotees can also do archana to any of the other idols in the Temples.